This month we're markingAutism Acceptance Month · Childhood Trauma Awareness Month · EasterExplore our guides →

 Clinical Trauma & Mental Health Assessment

-Fill in and print.
+Uses NHS-standard validated screening tools.
 Nothing is saved or sent.
-This is informational and not medical advice.
+This is for self-reflection, not medical diagnosis.

 Age range